 You can create content that combines a variety of materials to view together, such as text, multimedia, and attachments.

-You can create a content item to present a combination of content that serves as a handout or document with visual aspects.
-You can create content items that are as simple as one line of text or include many elements.
+You can create a document or content item out of a combination of visual or textual elements.
+A document can be as simple as a single line of text or a combination of elements.

-For example, in one content item, you can include introductory text for a lesson, an image for your students to view and interact with, and links to web resources.
+For example, as a single document, you can include introductory text for a lesson, an image for your students to view and interact with, and links to web resources.
 The materials are all presented together in the content list.
 The longer your content item is, the more your students have to scroll to see all the other materials in the content area.

 On the Course Content page, you can create a document or page to present a combination of content.
 For example, you can include introductory text for a lesson, an audio file of a lecture, and an image.
 When students select the document title, the materials you added are all presented together on one page.
 Students see the content just as you see it, without the editing options.